 - A general call in lists, forums etc, to invite the interested local community.

-Stakeholders interested in organizing a remote hub were invited to register online before 15 October 2018 with the following information:
+Stakeholders interested in organizing a remote hub are invited to register online before 8 October 2020 with the following information:

 Country / City

 Hub Technical coordinator (IT).

 Technical coordinator contact email.

 Please note that the local hub and technical coordinators have to be present at the hub site.

 The list of registered remote hubs is available.